TanujaAmbikar123/TanujaAmbikar123/README.md

 I love investigating different types of data, discovering insights, and representing it with beautiful visuals.
 I have a background in Business Analysis.

-You can see more information in my <a href="https://rilcloud-my.sharepoint.com/personal/tanuja_ambikar_ril_com/Documents/Microsoft%20Teams%20Chat%20Files/Tanuja_Ambikar_Resume.pdf">CV</a>
+You can see more information in my <a href="https://github.com/TanujaAmbikar123/TanujaAmbikar123/blob/main/Tanuja_Ambikar_Resume%20(3).pdf">CV</a>

-This repository was created to showcase my analytical and technical skills (Excel, Python, SQL, Power BI, PowerPoint, and others).
+This repository was created to showcase my analytical and technical skills (Excel, SQL, Power BI, PowerPoint, and others).

 <!---
 TanujaAmbikar123/TanujaAmbikar123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.